News and Events

 Compline Service

-St. Tim’s offers candlelit, chanted Compline services on the second Tuesday of the month at 8pm, September–April.
+St. Tim’s offers candlelit, chanted Compline services on the second Thursday of the month at 8pm, October–April.

 The term “Compline” derives from the Latin completorium—completion of the working day.
 As the bedtime prayers of the church, Compline tends to be a contemplative experience that emphasizes quietness, reflection, and spiritual peace.
 In many convents and monasteries, it is customary to begin the “Great Silence” after Compline, during which the whole community, including guests, observes silence throughout the night until the morning service the next day.
 Our offering of Compline seeks to keep this contemplative spirit.